-5. Electronics should be considered as high priority, and must be repaired ASAP.
+5. Electronics should be considered as a high priority and must be repaired ASAP.
 Washing machines, fridges, mobile phones, and the likes must be attended to immediately.
-If they fail to repair it right away, then you have the right to demand for a replacement.
+If they fail to repair it right away, then you have the right to demand a replacement.

 6. The receipt is not the only thing that you can use or present if you want to have your item/s replaced or refunded.
 If you’ve lost it (though we highly recommend keeping it), then you can present a credit card statement, a confirmation or receipt number, or a warranty card complete with the date, price, and place of purchase.